NordicWayInterchange/interchange/frontend/USERHELP.md

           VmsPublication
     - **Additional fields for DENM publications**
         - `Cause codes` select the cause codes this publication supports
-- `Quadtree` Quadtree tiles representing the coverage area of the publication, comma sparated without spaces with a leading and trailing comma.
+- `Quadtree` Quadtree tiles representing the coverage area of the publication, comma separated without spaces with a leading and trailing comma.
 E.g. ,01223,102332,012322, If you click on the `Show map` button it will open a tool to help you create the tiles.
 Zoom in and click on the tiles to add them to the list.
 Click on the tile again to remove it.